dreamcatcher-tech/dev.to/blog-posts/anonymous-coding/anonymous-coding.md

 Keep the infrastructure hidden - the worst thing that could happen is your site is offline - this is a loss of a potential user, supporter, contributor, or investor.
 [Uptime under duress](link to dev.to article) is hard

 No bastion identities can come in contact with any others.
 If they need to share code it needs to be via offline means.
 Leakage from one browsing anothers github repos while logged in is only damaging if github is breached.
 Always protect the infrastructure.

-### Ensuring code equality

-Leaks from handwriting - use a diagramming tool like mermaid

-## Importing an existing codebase

-If bringing in an existing codebase, make sure it comes in mangled.
-To trace attribution, make sure you reference some kind of git tree somewhere, and probably sign something in there.
-Then you want to get it snapshotted on archive.org and a bunch of other places so it is versioned correctly.
-Ideally it would automatically peg to the btc blockchain, but we aren’t quite there yet….

 ## Activity zones